jmbejara/comp-econ-sp18/HW/hw-02/readme.md

  - Exploring Economic data: Solve the exercises in the Jupyter notebook called `quandl-first-steps.ipynb`.
  - Economics Application: Solve the exercises in the Jupyter notebook called `schelling_segregation_model.ipynb`.

+When you are done with this assignment, please fill out this survey to let me know how long it took to complete the assignment: https://goo.gl/forms/I5ILytdXnG8ufHc12